vincenzo-gulisano/Liebre/docs/sourcesopssinks.md

 1. Since the join operates on sliding windows, we specify the window size (3 seconds in the example, because the unit of time for the tuples is millisecond).
 2. We provide 2 keys, one for each input stream, and 1 for the output stream.
 3. Also the Join enforces deterministic processing.
 Because of this, it assumes **tuples are fed in timestamp order** from each input stream.
-If you want to know more about deterministic processing, please have a look at [JOIN]().

-#### Sink - TextSink
+#### Sink - TextSink (complete example [here](https://github.com/vincenzo-gulisano/Liebre/blob/master/src/main/java/example/TextMap1.java))

 If you are writing tuples to a text file, then the TextSink allows you to minimize the information you need to provide to the query in order to instantiate such a sink.
 In the following example, we write tuples composed by attributes _&lt;timestamp,key,value&gt;_ to a file (we use again the MyTuple defined for the TextSink).